Wynn Stewart: Height of his career

-With the help of songwriter Harlan Howard, Stewart signed with Jackpot Records, a subsidiary label of Challenge Records, in 1958.
+With the help of songwriter Harlan Howard, Stewart signed with Challenge Records in 1958.
 He recorded a string of singles that were a mix of different styles, ranging from pop to rockabilly.
 In 1959, he moved to the parent Challenge label and released a single called "Wishful Thinking".
 The song proved a breakthrough for Stewart when it reached No. 5 in 1960.
 Following the song's success, Stewart moved to Las Vegas, Nevada, where he hosted a local TV show and was part owner of a nightclub, The Nashville Nevada.

 Stewart continued to have sizable hits, including the Jan Howard duet called "Wrong Company", and "Big, Big Love", among others.
 Stewart moved back to the center of the Bakersfield sound, California, in 1965.
 He re-signed with Capitol.
 Cliffie Stone, who was an A & R director with Capitol introduced Wynn to a young arranger-guitarist Bill Aken (Zane Ashton) who would often over-dub unique guitar parts on Wynn's recordings.
 His first couple of singles for the label proved unsuccessful once again for Stewart, but his fifth single was a different story.
 "It's Such a Pretty World Today" was released in 1967 and became the biggest hit of his career.
 The song went to No. 1 on the country music chart and spent two weeks there.
 It was also the country music Song of the Year and a Gold record.
 Its follow-up, "Cause I Have You", was a Top 10 hit in 1967.
 Following his singles' success, Stewart recorded more soft, pop-friendly material, which gave Stewart his biggest hits into the 1970s.

 By 1972, Stewart moved to RCA Records with "Paint Me a Rainbow" being his biggest hit for the label.
 He also briefly signed with Atlantic Records in 1974.
 Over the next three years, Stewart released singles but did not break the country Top 40.
 In 1975, he signed with Playboy Records and managed a Top 10 hit in 1976 called "After The Storm".
 Although he stayed with Playboy, he only had one other big hit, his version of "Sing a Sad Song", which went to No. 19 in 1977.